tasmota/docs/docs/openHAB.md

 ## Discovering Interesting Topics

 Additional or further interesting topics are easily identified by reading up on the Tasmota wiki and by subscribing to the modules topics.
-Subscribe to all topics of one module with the [MQTT wildcard](http://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices) topic string `+/tasmota_XYZ/#` (String depends on your user-configured Topic/FullTopic).
+Subscribe to all topics of one module using [MQTT wildcard](http://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices) topic string `+/tasmota_XYZ/#` (string depends on your user-configured Topic/FullTopic).
 Configure items for the identified topics similar to the ones below.

 **Example:**
 MQTT messages published by a Sonoff Pow module are shown below (using [mosquitto_sub](https://mosquitto.org/man/mosquitto_sub-1.html)).